1papaya/geoDavey.us/content/projects/gl-pyrenees.md

 ### *"The Mountains are Calling and I Must Go"*

 What does it feel like to actually live in the moment?
-What do you even *do* all day long if you're not constantly working towards the future?
-When is the last time you just watched the clouds go by?
+When's the last time you went 24 hours without looking at a screen?
+What do you even *do* all day if you're not constantly working towards your future?

-For me personally: I can't remember.
-After years and years of analytical thinking on the daily---through engineering school, working as a software developer, being a child of the American rat race---I am so caught up in my thoughts that I could almost be convinced that this is what life is.
+For me personally: I don't remember.
+After years and years of analytical thinking on the daily---through engineering school, working as a software developer, being a child of the information age---I am so caught up in my thoughts and LCD screens that I could almost be convinced that this is what life is.

 But I know it's not.
-There is more to life than git commits and successful production builds.
+As much as I love computers and programming, there is more to life than two-dimensional backlit screens and infinite scrolls of information.
 There are also rocks, trees, and dirt, to name a few.

-All my future plans having been cancelled due to the pandemic, I figured this is as good an opportunity as any to leave my laptop behind, follow my short term desires, and bask in sweet synchronicity.

-So I decided to backpack the Pyrenees!
-And to help me prepare I designed and built an online interactive map of all the trails in the region, plus a print version, and coded up a system to update my location as I'm hiking.
+In pursuit of exploring some of these other things, I decided to leave my laptop behind, follow my short term desires, and backpack the Pyrenees!
+And to help me prepare I built an online interactive map of all the trails in the region, plus a print version, and coded up a system to update my location on the map as I'm hiking.

 # The Map: gl-pyrenees